Everything You Need to Know About Wearing White to a Wedding

 Can you wear black and white to a wedding?

-Can you wear cream to a wedding?
+Who can wear white to a wedding?

 Sarah Hanlon contributed to the reporting of this article.